2021/22 | Conestoga College

 For additional information please refer to the Co-operative Education Regulations & Guidelines: Student Regulations, Procedures and Support found by:

 - Select Co-operative Education Regulations, Procedures and Supports for Students

 - Co-op programs add value to your education.
 Earn money while you apply what you've learned in a real workplace environment.
 Visit Co-operative Education for more information.

 - The College cannot guarantee co-op employment.
 All co-op students are required to conduct an independent co-op job search in addition to the supports and services provided by the Department of Co-op Education.

 - Students are responsible for their own transportation and associated costs in order to complete work term requirements.
 Work locations may not always be readily accessible by public transportation.

 Conestoga recognizes you may have formal post-secondary education that may allow you to enter a program at an advanced level or provide for individual course exemptions.To ensure your credits are eligible for transfer, please contact our Credit Transfer Office.
 The Credit Transfer Policy and Procedure are available on the college website.
 For more information, visit the Credit Transfer & PLAR page.

-Student success is dependant on meeting evaluation criteria set out in course outlines.
+Student success is dependent on meeting evaluation criteria set out in course outlines.
 Students are expected to complete assignments per faculty instruction.
-Unless otherwise specified, students are expected to submit assignments in eConestoga on the due date in the appropriate dropbox.
+Unless otherwise specified, students are expected to submit assignments in eConestoga on the due date in the appropriate assignment submission folder.
 Assignments submitted in alternative formats or contrary to the submission standards communicated by faculty will not be accepted.

 Course evaluation criteria and weighting is specified in the course outline and due dates are communicated via the course instructional plan.